river-veek/time-series/README.md

 * visualization.py - Functions for plotting Time Series data and computing errors in forecasted models.
 * testing - A suite of test case files for each of the python files listed above.
+* Installation_Instructions.txt - Document that provides the User instructions on how to install this repository
+* requirements.txt - Document that denotes what libraries need to be imported by the user for the project to work.
 * timeSeriesData - A directory of different Time Series data files which were used as examples in the creation of this project.
 * documentation - A directory containing the following pieces of documentation